python-cmd2/cmd2/docs/features/completion.rst

 Raising Exceptions During Completion
 ------------------------------------
-There are times when tab completion fails and a message needs to be reported to the user.
+There are times when an error occurs while tab completing and a message needs to be reported to the user.
 These include the following example cases:

 - Reading a database to retrieve a tab completion data set failed
 - A previous command line argument that determines the data set being completed